Simple starts to modernize your company’s giving programs to fit today’s needs

 Karla Valas

-Head of Fundraising
+Former Head of Fundraising

-Karla Valas leads fundraising for Fidelity Charitable, the nation’s largest grantmaker.
-The expertise from her team of Charitable Planning Consultants helps advisors and companies have more sophisticated financial planning conversations that incorporate charitable strategies, such as donor-advised funds.
+Karla Valas is the former Head of Fundraising for Fidelity Charitable, the nation’s largest grantmaker.
+The fundraising team of Charitable Planning Consultants helps advisors and companies have more sophisticated financial planning conversations that incorporate charitable strategies, such as donor-advised funds.
 Ms. Valas has expertise in complex assets and previously led a team of attorneys who facilitate thousands of charitable donations of appreciated private company stock and other nonpublic assets annually.
-She a B.A. from Mount Holyoke College, a J.D. from New England Law and an LL.M. in Taxation from Boston University School of Law.
-Ms. Valas is admitted to the bar in New York State and the Commonwealth of Massachusetts. .
+She holds a B.A. from Mount Holyoke College, a J.D. from New England Law, and an LL.M. in Taxation from Boston University School of Law.
+Ms. Valas is admitted to the bar in New York State and the Commonwealth of Massachusetts.

 Want more info before you open a Giving Account?